Currency:

 52

-Indexing a large number of pages in search engines is very tempting for many beginner site owners.
+Indexing a large number of pages in search engines is very tempting for many novice site owners.

 Especially if these are new sites, and we are trying to improve the position of our site as quickly as possible.

-Although it is true that by publishing more pages that are relevant to a given keyword (provided that they are also of good quality), we contribute to improving the position in the rankings for keywords, sometimes it's better to keep some pages away from the search engine index.
+While it's true that by posting more pages that are relevant to a given keyword (assuming they're also of good quality) we'll improve our rankings for the chosen keywords, sometimes it's better to keep some pages away from the search engine index.

 Why?

-I'll explain everything in a moment.
+I'll explain everything now.
 This post will show some situations in which it is better to remove a given subpage from the search engine index, and what exactly it looks like from a technical point of view.

-There are a number of cases where a subpage should be excluded from the search engine.
+There are a number of cases where a subpage should be excluded from a search engine.

-The main reason for using noindex and nofollow is to prevent duplicate content from being indexed (the situation where the same text is on two different pages) .
+The main reason for using noindex and nofollow is to prevent duplicate content from being indexed (a situation where the same text is on two different pages).

 Another good reason?